The History of SKMCH

 1994

-On December 29, Shaukat Khanum Memorial Cancer Hospital opened its doors in Lahore.
-Sumera Yusuf, our first cancer patient, was invited to cut the ribbon.
+On December 29th, Shaukat Khanum Memorial Cancer Hospital and Research Centre opens its doors in Lahore.
+Sumera Yusuf, the hospital’s first patient, cuts the ceremonial ribbon.
+After her recovery, she works in the gift shop.